 Strategic approach

-Seize the opportunity and implement effective solutions balancing business and environment in a sustainable way through collaboration between stakeholders, particularly industry and governments.
+Implement effective solutions balancing business and environment in a sustainable way through collaboration between stakeholders, particularly industry and governments.

 Recognize the need for greater collaboration between the ICT community and the environmental, hydro meteorological, climate and other communities, at the national, regional and international levels, on programs and strategies for environmental issues, climate change, electronic waste management, and disaster risk reduction.